web-infra-dev/modern.js/website/builder/src/en/guide/plugin/introduction.md

 Builder provides developers with a lightweight but powerful plugin system to build itself and any other plugins.
 Developing plugins to change the builder's behavior and introduce extra features. such as:

+- Modify config of bundlers.
 - Resolve and handle new file types.
 - Modify and compile file modules.
 - Deploy your application.

 Builder can use webpack or rspack as bundler, expose unified Node.js API, and integrate into different frameworks.
-More importantly, making switching between bundlers painless.
+Users can painlessly switch between bundlers.

 **But users can't use builder plugins directly in frameworks.**
 Because these frameworks (e.g. modern.js) not only reuse the compiling features provided by the builder, but can also be built with lots of other parts.

-## 开发插件
+## Write a plugin

-插件提供类似 `(options?: PluginOptions) => BuilderPlugin` 的函数作为入口。
+Plugin module should export an entry function just like `(options?: PluginOptions) => BuilderPlugin`:

 ```typescript
 import type { BuilderPlugin } from '@modern-js/builder-webpack-provider';